zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 The operator can therefore **feel contact events remotely**, preventing excessive gripping forces.

-The control loop operates as shown in the following figure:
+A control loop was implemented and operates as shown in the following figure:

 ![Control Loop](media/control_scheme_6.png)